dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T139: Government should protect vulnerable groups, like the unborn.
+### T139: The government should protect the most vulnerable, including the unborn.

 |Support|
 |---|